cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 ```

-This function creates an unique `connectionID`.
-You can see that it adds the connection to a list, which represents the connections associated with a specific client.
+This function creates a unique `connectionID`.
+It adds the connection to a list, which represents the connections associated with a specific client.

-Also you can see how it creates a new `ConnectionEnd`:
+It also creates a new `ConnectionEnd`:

 ```go
 connection := types.NewConnectionEnd(types.INIT, clientID, counterparty, types.ExportedVersionsToProto(versions), delayPeriod)
 ````

-**Note:** you will never see a connection related to two clients - the other way around is possible but not likely.
-In the end, you want to have one connection per blockchain you connect to.
+**Note:** you will never see one connection related to two clients - the other way around is possible, but not likely.
+Ultimately, you want to have one connection per blockchain you connect to.

 `ConnOpenInit` is triggered by the **relayer**, which constructs the message and hands it over to the SDK that uses the [`msg_server.go`](https://github.com/cosmos/ibc-go/blob/main/modules/core/keeper/msg_server.go) you saw before to call `ConnOpenInit`: